Lincolnshire Personal Names

 - Chris Drakes has a One Name Study on DRAKES/DRAX/DRACASS/DRACAS and variants.

-- Anne Cole has a One Name Study on DUNCALF(E)/DUNCUFF/DUNCUFT and variants.
+- One Name Study on DUNCALF(E)/DUNCUFF/DUNCUFT and variants.

 - Jean M. Fanthorpe has a One Name Study on FANTHORPE, which originated in Lincolnshire.
 Contact her via e-mail at: J. M. Fanthorpe.